-Since you are here, it seems reasonable to assume you are evaluating agencies or options for your website development and design needs.
+Since you are here, it seems reasonable to assume you are evaluating agencies in Reno or options for your website development and design needs.
 If you’ve already been looking, you may have noticed web designers tend to say the same things.
 “We’ve designed forty-thousand websites and drink 50 cups of coffee everyday, and Sally, our designer, is into cats and plays the piano.”

 It’s cute (sometimes), but not very helpful.
 Chances are you already have some idea what you want your website to look like and what you need to say about your company.
 Turning that into a website should be easy for any decent designer.
 That’s not to say there aren’t differences in designers.
 Some designers are incredibly gifted, while others suck pretty bad.
 It’s a good practice to avoid the ones that suck.

 Web development and design isn’t the challenge, driving new business in Reno is.
 Your website needs to do just that.
 Around the office, our Reno internet marketing company talks about “commoditizing” great design.
 In other words, it should be a given that all of our websites look great, load fast, work on mobile, etc. We don’t want to downplay the importance of great design, we just do it very rapidly.
 If you think about it, it takes a good designer just as long to do great work as it does to produce crap.
 Our Reno web design team avoids the crap and still works very quickly.

 Speed is key to all aspects of website development and design.

 A lot of web design agencies in Reno take months to build a simple website.
 What sucks about that is (a) the opportunity cost of living with what you have*, and (b) more hours spent in development typically drives up the actual cost in dollars.
 Dragging projects out is miserable anyway, so just don’t get stuck in that situation.